Holistic Deep Learning: The Holistic Deep Learning Approach

 \subsection{Sparsity}

-In this work, we use the specific $\ell_0$ regularization technique of sparsity proposed by \cite{louizos2018learning} that learns a sparse structure from scratch while being computationally efficient.
-Notably, the implementation is easily compatible with our other robustness and stability requirements since this methodology avoids the two-step procedure of the train-then-sparsify schemes and relies on a penalty term added in the loss function.
-Therefore, it allows a simultaneous optimization of the objective function by gradient descent, comprising the robustness, stability and sparsity penalties.
+In this work, we use the specific retraining procedure proposed by \cite{savarese2020winning}, which deterministically approximates the $\ell_0$ regularization utilizing a sequence of sigmoid functions and adding them as a penalty term in the loss function.
+Notably, the implementation is easily compatible with our robustness and stability requirements, since this methodology relies on a penalty term added in the loss function.
+Therefore, we can use gradient descent to simultaneously optimize the objective function comprising the robustness, stability, and sparsity penalties.

-The $\ell_0$ regularization explicitly penalizes the number of non-zero weights in the model to induce sparsity.
+Adding $\ell_0$ regularization explicitly penalizes the number of non-zero weights in the model to induce sparsity.
 However, the $\ell_0$-norm induces a priori a non-convex and non-differentiable loss function $\mathcal{R}(\boldsymbol{\bbbw})$, as follows: